 The first is Alligator Hole (more commonly known now as Crocodile Hole), a saltwater crocodile habitat where you can find these massive creatures lying on the banks basking in the sun.
 This is a day-use area only and swimming is NOT an option.
 The second detour is Mugs Lagoon that offers fantastic scenery, especially of the water lilies covering the water.
 This isn’t a safe swimming hole either.

 Upon reaching the T-junction with Parry Creek Road, hang a left and drop into the Parry Creek Farm for a cuppa and scones.
 They also provide accommodation and camping options as well as a café and restaurant that operate from April to September.
-The resort is a haven for twitchers as the birdlife is plentiful and keep an eye out for the resident salties in the resort lagoon.
+The resort is a haven for twitchers as the birdlife is plentiful.
+Keep an eye out for the resident salties in the resort lagoon.

-Back out onto the Old Halls Creek Road, head west for approximately 6km before turning right onto the track out towards Marlgu Lagoon part of the RAMSAR listed Parry Lagoons Nature Reserve.
-On your way out to the lagoon are the remnants of the Old Telegraph Station built in 1914 to aid ships coming into Wyndham, and then during World War One by naval intelligence to intercept radio traffic.
+Back out onto the Old Halls Creek Road, head west for approximately 6km before turning right onto the track.
+You’ll head out towards Marlgu Lagoon, part of the RAMSAR listed Parry Lagoons Nature Reserve.
+You’ll see remnants of the Old Telegraph Station built in 1914.
+This station helped aid ships coming into Wyndham.
+During World War One naval intelligence intercepted radio traffic.

-At Marlgu Lagoon you’ll find a raised walkway and bird hide, the perfect way to view some of the 180 species of birdlife recorded within the reserve and any saltwater crocodiles that may be laying around.
+At Marlgu Lagoon you’ll find a raised walkway and bird hide.
+This is the perfect way to view some of the 180 species of birdlife recorded within the reserve and any saltwater crocodiles that may be laying around.
 Swimming is not permitted in any of the lagoons.

-From here, it’s a challenging 7km drive that loops back onto the Parry Creek Road, near Parry Creek Farm with deep sections of bulldust to contend with as you track across the Ord River flood plain.
+From here, it’s a challenging 7km drive that loops back onto the Parry Creek Road.
+There are deep sections of bulldust to contend with as you track across the Ord River flood plain.
 Once on the main dirt road, the driving is easy.

 Parry Creek Road is a picturesque back road that runs beside the Ord River as it nears Kununurra.
 It’s prime cattle country and you’ll often come across herds grazing beside the road, so care is needed.
-There are a few free camping options along the Ord River and also a couple of springs worth visiting, Black Rock Springs and Middle Springs, especially early in the dry season when the waterfalls may still be flowing.
+There are a few free camping options along the Ord River.
+There are also a couple of springs worth visiting.
+Black Rock Springs and Middle Springs are nice, especially early in the dry season when the waterfalls may still be flowing.